Life Insurance in New York State

 (212) 202-4243

-elderly life insurance
+life insurance and retirement (50)

 Whole life insurance is perpetual life insurance that provides lifelong coverage.
 There are people who use the term “whole life insurance” very broadly to define any life insurance that offers lifelong coverage.
 Nevertheless, there are other types of permanent life insurance which provides lifelong insurance.